Article V: Operations

 Local Preference

-In making purchases, preference will be given to commodities manufactured, mined, produced, or grown within the state of Missouri and to all firms, corporations, or individuals doing business as Missouri firms, corporations, or individuals when quality is equal or better and the delivered price is the same or less.
-If materials, supplies, equipment and services of equal price and quality can be secured, then preference will be given to in-district local vendors.
+In addition, preference will be given to commodities manufactured, mined, produced, or grown within the state of Missouri and to all firms, corporations, or individuals doing business as Missouri firms, corporations, or individuals when quality is equal or better and the delivered price is the same or less.
+If materials, supplies, equipment and services of equal price and quality can be secured, then preference will be given to County Bidders.

 Purchasing Authorizations